If you need me to visit and repair your Netaheat, call or text me on 07866 766364.

 The combined gas valve turns the gas on and off to the pilot light and to the main burner in response to electrical signals from the other controls, and it regulates the gas pressure to the main burner.
 Either of the solenoids which turn the gas on and off may fail and will be necessary to fit a new combined gas valve.
 Unfortunately the gas valve is no longer available and the only source is eBay.
 There are usually three or four second-hand ones for sale at any given time, along with the occasional new one.
 Accurate diagnosis is the key here though, as there is a control board fault which looks for all the world like gas valve failure to an inexperienced technician.
 Many Netaheats have been scrapped with suspected gas valve failure when the fault actually lies in a soldered joint on the control board which fails from heat stress.
-Re-soldering the joint (or replacing the whole board) will bring the boiler back to life.
+Re-soldering the joint or replacing the whole board as described in 3) above, can bring the boiler back to life.

 5) Pilot light failing to light.